scast3/scast3/README.md

 ## Hi there 👋
 Welcome to my GitHub!
-I'm currently a graduate CS student at the Colorado School of Mines with a strong passion for solving complex problems through innovative computational methods.
-My work lies at the intersection of Machine Learning, Signal Processing, and Algorithm Development, with applications in fields like geophysics, advanced manufacturing, and intelligent systems.
+I'm currently a graduate CS student at the Colorado School of Mines with a strong interest in computer engineering.
 <!--
 **scast3/scast3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.